You have turned-in this assignment. You can review the lesson and see your previous answers.

 Scotland's rulers swore allegiance to Edward.

-Scottish rulers did fight against English rulers, but they also fought for England, such as when the Earl of Carrick, the father of Robert the Bruce helped Edward in Wales.
+Scottish rulers did fight against English rulers, but they also fought for England, such as when the Earl of Carrick, the father of Robert the Bruce, helped Edward in Wales.

 There were many personal family connections between England and Scotland.

-And this raised the possibility of a United England and Scotland under one kingship.
+And this raised the possibility of a united England and Scotland under one kingship.

-Why did Edward believe he could unite England and Scotland?
-Select three correct answers.
+Over to you, why did Edward believe he could unite England and Scotland?

 A, Scotland's rulers swore allegiance to Edward.